TzuHsuanLin-127322/Comp5450Challenge1/README.md

 ## App Structure & Features
 ### Main Page
 Users can quickly find products, monitor sales, store summary, and spot pending orders.
 Everything on the Home page is powered by real-time order and product data.

+- **Header Bar:**
+  - Store button to open settings drawer
+  - Store name
-Header Bar: Store button to open settings drawer, store name, alerts icon button to open alert page.
+  - Alerts icon button to open alert page

+- **Bottom Navigation Bar:**
-Bottom Navigation Bar: Switch between Home Page, Product Page, Order Page and open Menus overlay sheet.
+  - Switch between Home Page, Product Page, Order Page
-Scrollable Body:
+  - Open Menus overlay sheet

+- **Scrollable Body:**
-Search Bar to open the Search page.
+  - Search Bar to open the Search page
+  - Sales Dashboard Card:
-Sales Dashboard Card displays an interactive sales chart to show sales trends over different timeframes.
+    - Interactive chart to show sales trends over different timeframes
-Filter chips (Today, Yesterday, This Week, This Month).
+    - Filter chips (Today, Yesterday, This Week, This Month)
-Summary text showing the period’s total sales and orders.
+    - Summary of total sales and orders
-Line chart of sales over time (hours or days).
+    - Line chart of sales over time

-Messages Panel shows the number of pending orders or “All caught up!” if there is no pending order.
-Clicking on the panel opens the Order page.
+  - Messages Panel:
+    - Shows pending orders count
+    - If no pending order → "All caught up!" message
+    - Clickable to go to Order Page

-Store Summary Card for total sales and total number of products and orders.
+  - Store Summary Card: shows total sales, number of products and orders

-Recently Sold Product Grid shows a responsive grid (2-column for phone, 4-column for wider screen) of product cards (image thumbnail + name + price).
+  - Recently Sold Product Grid:
+    - Responsive layout (2-column on phone, 4-column on wider screens)
+    - Displays product cards with image thumbnail, name, and price
 ### Product Page
 This section documents the UI screens and core logic that make up the Product feature set.
 Search Bar: Real-time search that filters the product list as the user types a name.